 This sub-clause contains the requirements related to the interruptions on the PCell due to V2X sidelink communication.

-A UE capable of V2X sidelink communication may indicate its interest (initiation or termination) in V2X sidelink communication to the connected gNodeB using IE [SidelinkUEInformation].
+A UE capable of V2X sidelink communication may indicate its interest (initiation or termination) in V2X sidelink communication to the connected gNodeB using IE SidelinkUEInformation.

-The UE is allowed an interruption of up to the duration shown in table 12.7.1-1 on the serving cell(s) during the RRC reconfiguration procedure that includes the V2X sidelink communication configuration message [sl-V2X-ConfigDedicated] (setup and release).
+The UE is allowed an interruption of up to the duration shown in table 12.7.1-1 on the serving cell(s) during the RRC reconfiguration procedure that includes the V2X sidelink communication configuration message sl-V2X-ConfigDedicated (setup and release).
 This interruption is for both uplink and downlink of the PCell.

 Table 1: Interruption length at V2X RRC reconfiguration